lumenvox/go-sdk/README.md

 #### TranscriptionInteractionObject

-The `TranscriptionInteractionObject` represents an transcription interaction.
+The `TranscriptionInteractionObject` represents a transcription interaction.
 The following functions are available:
 - `WaitForBeginProcessing`
 - `WaitForBargeIn`